 Health care leader.
 Accomplished innovator.
 Nursing champion.

 As a reviewer, she contributed to the groundbreaking IOM report, "The Future of Nursing: Leading Change, Advancing Health," and served on the Minority Health Federal Advisory Committee, a federal panel established to advise the US Secretary of Health and Human Services.
 She is also on the Kaiser Family Foundation Board of Directors and the Institute for Healthcare Improvement Board of Directors.

-In 2019, Dr. Malone was honored with the Lifetime Achievement Award from the Alpha Omega Chapter of Sigma Theta Tau and the College of Nursing of Adelphi University, Long Island.
+In 2019, she received the Lifetime Achievement Award from the Alpha Omega Chapter of Sigma Theta Tau and the College of Nursing of Adelphi University, Long Island.
 In 2018, Dr. Malone was presented with a citation from the American Psychological Association for her outstanding leadership in advancing excellence in healthcare for the nation and global community, was named one of the Top 25 Minority Executives in Healthcare by Modern Healthcare magazine and received the 2018 Nursing Outlook Excellence in Research Award.